This Article Is About Refinancing During Chapter 13 Bankruptcy Repayment Plan

 - Minimum of 580 credit scores for 3.5% down payment home purchase loans

 - All Chapter 13 Bankruptcy during and/or after mortgage files are manual underwriting

-- There is no waiting period to qualify for a FHA after a discharged date of a Chapter 13 Bankruptcy
+- There is no waiting period to qualify for an FHA after a discharged date of a Chapter 13 Bankruptcy

-- Underwriters will want to see that all payments to creditors have been made timely during their Chapter 13 Bankruptcy Repayment Period
+Underwriters will want to see that all payments to creditors have been made on time during their Chapter 13 Bankruptcy Repayment Period.

 Qualifying For A Mortgage During And After Chapter 13 Bankruptcy